-29See Dan L. Burk & Mark A. Lemley, "Is Patent Law Technology-Specific?," 17 Berkeley Technology Law Journal (2002), 1155.
+&lt;sup>29 See Dan L. Burk & Mark A. Lemley, "Is Patent Law Technology-Specific?," 17 Berkeley Technology Law Journal (2002), 1155.

-32See Rebecca Eisenberg, "Patents and the Progress of Science: Exclusive Rights and Experimental Use," 56 University of Chicago Law Review (1989), 1017.
+&lt;sup>32 See Rebecca Eisenberg, "Patents and the Progress of Science: Exclusive Rights and Experimental Use," 56 University of Chicago Law Review (1989), 1017.

-33Robert P. Merges, "Intellectual Property and the Costs of Commercial Exchange: A Review Essay," 93 Michigan Law Review (1995), 1570.
+&lt;sup>33 Robert P. Merges, "Intellectual Property and the Costs of Commercial Exchange: A Review Essay," 93 Michigan Law Review (1995), 1570.

-the disclosure of publicly available information.
+Through these mechanisms, the patent system can act in a more socially desirable way than its chief legal alternative, trade secret protection.
+Trade secrecy guards against the improper appropriation of valuable, commercially useful and secret information.
+In contrast to patenting, trade secret protection does not result in the disclosure of publicly available information.
 That is because an enterprise must take reasonable measures to keep secret the information for which trade secret protection is sought.
-Taking the steps necessary to maintain secrecy, such as implementing physical security measures, also imposes costs that may ultimately be unproductive for society.34
+Taking the steps necessary to maintain secrecy, such as implementing physical security measures, also imposes costs that may ultimately be unproductive for society.

 The patent system has long been subject to criticism, however.
 Some observers have asserted that the patent system is unnecessary due to market forces that already suffice to create an optimal level of innovation.
-The desire to obtain a lead time advantage over competitors, as well as the recognition that passive firms may lose out to their more innovative rivals, may provide sufficient inducement to invent without the need for further incentives.35 Other commentators believe that the patent system encourages industry concentration and presents a barrier to entry in some markets.36
+The desire to obtain a lead time advantage over competitors, as well as the recognition that passive firms may lose out to their more innovative rivals, may provide sufficient inducement to invent without the need for further incentives.
+Other commentators believe that the patent system encourages industry concentration and presents a barrier to entry in some markets.